 OKRs

-OKR, aka Objective & Key Result, is a collaborative goal-setting methodology used by organizations, teams, and individuals to set ambitious goals with measurable results.
+OKR, also called as Objective & Key Result, is a collaborative goal-setting methodology used by organizations, teams, and individuals to set ambitious goals with measurable results.

 Some of the biggest tech companies in the world use OKRs including Google, Zynga, Upstart, and many others.
 OKRs were invented at Intel Corporation.